JupiterSabre/Workout-Die/README.md

 #PHASE 1 PROJECT -- HIIT DIE

 Existing is hard.
 Being a domesticated mammalian animal during late stage capitalism is hard.
-And yet, our meat sack won't take care of themselves!
+And yet, our meat sack won't take care of itself!
 Fear not, we've put together a High Intensity Interval Training tool to help you get those reps in in the privacy of your cubicle, on the subway, or mid-lecture while you try and parse out what the hell a react component is.

 Save your workout circuit, keep your favorites, show off to your friends.